|

 from the Google giant likely to put a dent in the good fortune

 of Espotting?
-Not really says Seb Bishop, co founder of Espotting:
+Not really says Seb Bishop, co founder of Espotting: Google is a late entrant into this market

 and their reach reflects this.
 In Europe, they do not have